mdepaulaferreira/mdepaulaferreira/README.md

 🌱 I’m currently working as a Ph.D. student in the Structures domain and I'm learning the different AI techniques and its application in Civil Engineering problems.

-👀 I’m interested in Artificial Intelligence applied in Computational Mechanics.
+👀 I’m interested in Artificial Intelligence applied to Computational Mechanics.

 📫 How to reach me:
    - depaulaferreiramateus.prog@gmail.com